gmherb/envtab/README.md

 ## TODO

+- Fix Active/Total spacing in `ls` output when counts are double, or triple digits.
+- Allow passing filter/pattern arg to the listCmd.
 - Create templates for most commonly used tools.
   - AWS, Vault, etc
   - Check for predefined if no user defined templates match.